Salvo-32/IoT-FirstIndividualAssignment/FirstAssignment/README.md

-# IoT First individual assignment - Henhouse - Salvatore FAVA
+# IoT First individual assignment - Henhouse
 The aim of this assignment is to create an AWS based IoT system that senses the environment through temperature and light sensors and reacts using buzzer, fan and lamp.

 ## What is the problem and why do you need IoT?
 ### The problem
 A hen house is a building where poultry is bred in order to produce meat and eggs.
-Nowadays a small eco-friendly structure (with fewer than 100 poultry) has to consider three main factors:
+Nowadays a small eco-friendly structure (with fewer than 100 poultry) has to consider three ù factors:
 - the free movement of the animals inside the building;
 - the use of solar light for the heating;
 - the introduction of artificial lighting to regulate the circadian cycle (sleeping and waking cycle).